Aeon-HQ/.github/profile/README.md

 ⸻

-🔐 StrucTime ID

-Aeon ID is a new identity architecture designed from scratch.
-It relies on a local-first cryptographic model, predictable flows and a clean internal structure — not on legacy authentication methods.

-It serves as the trust layer for everything in the Aeon ecosystem.

-➡️ Repository: aeon-id (public) ➡️ Core engine: aeon-id-core (private)

-⸻

-🏢 StrucTime ERP
+🏢 StrucTime

-Aeon ERP is the operational backbone of the platform.
+StrucTime is the operational backbone of the platform.
 It aims to provide a modern, modular and understandable ERP foundation that avoids the complexity, rigidity and opacity of traditional systems.

-Identity, permissions and sensitive actions are handled directly through Aeon ID.

-➡️ Repository: aeon-erp (public) ➡️ Core implementation: aeon-erp-core (private)

-⸻

-🔒 StrucTime Vault (upcoming)

-Encrypted storage and key-management layer built for sensitive data and secure workflows.

-⸻

-⛓️ StrucTime Chain (upcoming)

-Lightweight modular chain designed for business logic, auditability and identity-backed operations.

 ⸻